-Choreographer Daina Ashbee and composer Alejandra Odgers are looking forward to presenting the fruits of their joint creation.
-This will be danced by Benjamin Kamino and the music will be performed by Caroline Séguin.
+Discover the joint creation of choreographer Daina Ashbee and composer Alejandra Odgers.
+Danced by Benjamin Kamino and music performed by Caroline Séguin.

 Choreographer : Daina Ashbee

 Daina Ashbee is an artist, performer and choreographer based in Montreal, known for her radical works at the edge of dance and performance.
 At the young age of 26, she had already won two awards for her choreographies.
 She was a double prizewinner at the Prix de la danse de Montréal, winning both the Prix du CALQ for Best Choreography of 2015-2016 for her choreographic installation When the Ice Melts, Will We Drink the Water?, and the Prix Découverte de la danse, presented by Agora de la danse and Tangente, for Unrelated, her first choreography.
 Also Daina was named by the prestigious German TANZ magazine as one of 30 promising artists for the year 2017 and named one of 25 to watch by the American publication, Dance Magazine, in 2018.
 In 2019, she won a New York Dance and Performance Award, Bessie, for Outstanding Choreographer.

 Recognized as one of the most promising young choreographers of the next generation, since 2015 her work has been presented over one-hundred times in 14 countries and over 30 different cities.
 Her work has been presented in some of the most prestigious festivals (The Venice Biennale, Oktoberdans, Les Rencontre Chorégraphiques de Seine-Saint-Denis, and the Munich Dance Biennale) and on the stages of the world (Canada, France, Spain, Belgium, Norway, Finland, Greenland, Germany, Italy, Switzerland, and Mexico).